Time-Dependent Dephasing and Quantum Transport: Example: Controlled Quantum System

-\section{Example: controlled quantum system}
+\section{Example: Controlled Quantum~System}

+In the scope of controlled quantum systems, time-dependent dephasing, including non-Markovian evolutions, can be introduced and externally controlled~\cite{Souza,paulo,fred,mauro, exp}.
+In a recent work~\cite{Ancheyta}, for~example, it is shown that the dynamics of a driven quantum harmonic oscillator subject to non-dissipative noise is formally equivalent to single-particle dynamics in a dynamically-disordered photonic network, and~it is shown that non-Markovianity can be advantageous in the noise-assisted transport phenomenon.

-In the scope of controlled quantum systems, time-dependent dephasing, including non-Markovian evolutions, can be introduced and externally controlled \cite{Souza,paulo,fred,mauro, exp}.
-Usually one can achieve it through controlled auxiliary systems.
-Specifically, a model in the context of nuclear magnetic resonance (NMR) experiments, where a Ising-like interaction takes place between two spin 1/2 systems, is studied in Ref. \cite{Souza}.
-One of these two-level systems is considered to be the system of interest, and the other is is seen as part of the environment, providing a structured bath.
-The strength of the coupling between the system and the environment is given by a parameter $J$, and $\theta$ is a parameter which gives the state in which the environment is initialized, before the interaction.
+In quantum technologies, one can induce non-Markovianity through the use of controlled auxiliary systems.
+Specifically, a~model in the context of nuclear magnetic resonance (NMR) experiments, where a Ising-like interaction takes place between two spin 1/2 systems, is studied in \cite{Souza}.
+One of these two-level systems is considered to be the system of interest, and~the other is seen as part of the environment, providing a structured bath.

+The strength of the coupling between the system and the environment is given by the parameter $J$, and~$\theta$ is a parameter that gives the state in which the environment is initialized, before~the interaction.
 It turns out that the parameters $J$ and $\theta$ are controllable in the NMR experimental realization.
-In particular, the following superoperator can be engineered for any site $i$ of the chain, such that the master equation describing the system's state $\rho$ is given by \citep{Souza}
+In particular, the~following superoperator can be engineered for any site $i$ of the chain \citep{Souza}

 where